SwissLife-OSS/HotChocolate.Extensions/README.md

 #### Array Translation to { key label } items

-You can translate string/enum/other arrays to { key label } arrays.
+We can translate string/enum/other arrays to { key label } arrays.

 ```csharp
 public class AddressType : ObjectType<Query>